TL;DR

 How Will A Car Accident Settlement Affect My SSDI Benefits

-• Eligibility: To qualify for SSDI, you need a qualifying disability and sufficient work history with Social Security taxes paid.
+- Eligibility: Requires a qualifying disability and sufficient work history with Social Security taxes paid.

-• Benefits: SSDI benefits are based on your average lifetime earnings and may eventually make you eligible for Medicare after 24 months of receiving benefits (unless you have ALS, in which case Medicare eligibility is immediate).
+- Benefits: Based on your average lifetime earnings and can eventually qualify you for Medicare after 24 months (except for ALS, which qualifies immediately).

 What Is The Difference Between SSDI And SSI?